Durham mom thought she found dream rental home on Zillow. She was scammed out of hundreds

 Back in July, the mother of four was looking for something affordable on the real-estate site.

-A couple days later, Angela said a man contacted her offering to rent her a home.
+A couple of days later, Angela said a man contacted her offering to rent her a home.

 Via text, she says he gave her a code through an online lockbox company to access the home and emailed her a lease agreement.